PostHog/posthog.com/contents/blog/how-to-create-user-personas.md

 - What problem does our product solve for you?
 Which problems doesn't it solve?
 - Why is [name of specific feature] important for you to complete specific tasks?

-> Need more tips on how to interview your users?
-We've written a guide on [how to uncover your users' real problems](https://newsletter.posthog.com/p/how-to-uncover-your-users-real-problems)
+> Read [how to uncover your users' real problems](https://newsletter.posthog.com/p/how-to-uncover-your-users-real-problems) for more tips on how to interview your users

 ### Step 2: Distill their answers